 59. The content of a number of submissions indicates that there is uncertainty over the proposed realignment of Flinders Parade and how this would influence the development of the Activity Centre area.
 The Activity Centre Structure Plan indicates that Flinders Parade would be realigned between Barnett Street and Adelaide Crescent.
 The road will be realigned to run in a southerly direction straight through the western extent of the existing car park to the south-east of Barnett Street.
 Shortly after it extends into the former hotel site, it will dogleg to the south-west, meeting Adelaide Crescent at the entrance to the former Esplanade Hotel and the entrance to the car park to the south.
-The land to the west of the realigned Flinders Parade, from the dogleg 'elbow' north to the Surf Lifesaving Club, will be landscaped and transferred into the form the hotel/mixed use site.
+The land to the west of the realigned Flinders Parade, from the dogleg 'elbow' north to the Surf Lifesaving Club, will be landscaped and transferred into the foreshore reserve, while the land to the west of the road and south of the 'elbow' will form the hotel/mixed use site.